Call centers are changing.

 Let’s take a quick look at the different ways AI can be used in your contact center:

-- Conversational AI: Conversational AI, often known as chatbots or virtual agents, provides automated customer service via your website and app.
+• Conversational AI: Conversational AI, often known as chatbots or virtual agents, provides automated customer service via your website and app.
 With Talkative, you can even connect your chatbot to social media too.
 Using machine learning and natural language processing, these advanced chatbots can engage in customer interactions to handle customer service queries.
 Despite their advancement in recent years, they’re still best used alongside human agents rather than instead of human agents.
 They’re great for dealing with FAQs and routing customer conversations to the right department for answers, but they should always have the ability to hand off to a human agent when needed to reduce customer frustration.

-2) Omnichannel software
+2) Omnichannel integration

 In 2017, research conducted by Microsoft revealed that 66% of consumers actively use three or more channels for customer service processes.